mdazizulbari/mdazizulbari/README.md

 - Learning more about computers and how they work is my favorite hobby.
 The way a just box turned into the most important thing in the world really fascinates me the most.
 - Favourite books: [Elon Musk by Walter Isaacson](https://www.goodreads.com/book/show/122765395-elon-musk), [Steve Jobs by Walter Isaacson](https://www.goodreads.com/book/show/11084145-steve-jobs), [Can't Hurt Me by David Goggins
 ](https://www.goodreads.com/book/show/41721428-can-t-hurt-me).
-- Outside of coding, I enjoy browsing about AI, consciousness, history, religions, and I watch a lot of sci-fi movies and anime.
+- Outside of coding, I enjoy browsing about AI, consciousness, history, and religions.
+I watch a lot of sci-fi movies and anime.
+I also enjoy long distance running to make my body prepared to sit for long hours.
 - Fun fact: I love chocolate more than coffee, even as a developer.

 *“The only way to discover the limits of the possible is to go beyond them into the impossible.”*